xhf-F/cocoa_des_y3/README.md

 To avoid polluting the repository with large chain files, we suggest that its path is included in a `.gitignore` file once the `chains` folder is added and committed to the repository.

-### Step 3: Copy the files that contains the source and lens redshift distributions, covariance matrix, data vector, and mask .
+### Step 3: copy data files

-  The files listed below must be copied to the `data` folder
+You must always include the covariance matrice, data vector, source and lens redshift distributions, and mask file.
+For instance, the files listed below were copied to the `data` folder from the [y3_production](https://github.com/CosmoLike/y3_production) repository.

     +-- y3_production
     |    +-- zdistris
     |    |   +-- nz_lens_Y3_unblinded_10_26_20.txt